 Fix 1: Show hidden devices in Device Manager

 Some certain devices installed might not be displayed in the Device Manager by default or because the Windows system fails to detect the devices’ drivers.
-In this case, you should try the trick “Show hidden devices” in Device Manager to see if your touchpad can be enabled following the steps below:
+In this case, you should try the trick “Show hidden devices” in Device Manager to see if your touchpad can be enabled by following the steps below:

 - Press Windows + X keys to open the quick access menu and select Device Manager.